aosoft/unity-native-plugin-rs/unity-native-plugin-tester/README.md

 ## How to use

 * Define in Cargo.toml
+    * The branch should match the version of "unity-native-plugin" crate.
 ```cargo
 [dev-dependencies]
 unity-native-plugin-tester = { git = "https://github.com/aosoft/unity-native-plugin-tester", branch = "main", features = ["d3d11"] }